RAMPART

 (2012)Objective

-To determine if intramuscular midazolam is noninferior to intravenous lorazepam for prehospital treatment of status epilepticus
+To compare intramuscular midazolam with intravenous lorazepam for prehospital treatment of status epilepticus.

 Study Summary